Skip to content

 A BIM model aids in the construction stage by making a wealth of information available (and easily understandable) to all stakeholders.

 A properly generated BIM model will be accurate and include the most up-to-date design data from all trades, as well as important scheduling information.
 As a result, some projects will use it as a reference for prefabricating building elements.
-In this application, the BIM model enables them to build elements offsite at tight tolerances, and then move them to the asset for installation at precisely the right moment in the building sequence to prevent clashes.
+This model, refined through BIM model-checking software, contains the latest design data and scheduling details, facilitating the prefabrication of components.
+By using BIM tools, you can build elements offsite at tight tolerances.
+You can then move them to the asset for installation at precisely the right moment in the building sequence to prevent clashes.

 • Operations and Maintenance